The component sizes of a critical random graph with given degree sequence: The depth-first search

 \subsection{The depth-first walk}

-We now explain how the information on the component sizes may be encoded in a walk constructed via the depth-first search, which, as we shall see, is related to the process $W^{\nu}$.
-We shall also need the notion of \emph{cycle half-edge}.
+We now explain how the information on the component sizes may be encoded in a walk constructed via the depth-first search which, as we shall see, is related to the process $W^{\nu}$.
+We first need the notion of \emph{cycle half-edge}.

-\begin{defi} A half-edge $l$ is called a \emph{cycle half-edge} if there exists a half-edge $r$ such that: \begin{itemize} \item $l$ was killed before $r$, \item $l$ was paired to $r$, \item $r$ was active when $l$ was paired to it. \end{itemize} \end{defi}
+\begin{defi} A half-edge $l$ is called a \emph{cycle half-edge} if there exists a half-edge $r$ such that: \begin{itemize} \item$l$ was killed before $r$; \item$l$ was paired to $r$; \item$r$ was active when $l$ was paired to it. \end{itemize} \end{defi}

-Observe that there exists a bijection between the set of cycle half-edges and the set of cycles, loops and multiple edges in $\mathcal{G}_n$.

 Let us now define the walk associated to the depth-first search which will encode all the information that we need to study the component sizes.
-Write $(\hat{D}_i, i \in \{1, 2, \dots n \})$ the sequence of the degrees of the vertices of $\mathcal{G}_n$ ordered by their appearances in the depth-first search: for every $i \in \{1, \dots, n \}$,
+Write $(\widehat{D}_i, i \in\{1, 2,\ldots, n \})$ the sequence of the degrees of the vertices of $\mathcal{G}_n$ ordered by their appearances in the depth-first search: for every $i \in\{1,\ldots, n \}$,